 I found that a temperature higher than 370 cooked the fries too fast and caused them to prematurely burn.
 One thing to take into consideration when cooking french fries/sweet potato fries in your air fryer is how big your fryer is and how many potatoes you’re cooking.
 I have a large 5-quart air fryer so I am able to cook a full pound of fries at once.
 You might have to cook your fries in batches if you have a smaller air fryer.

 If you have a favorite seasoning you want to use, by all means use it.
 If not, here is my go-to homemade seasoning salt:

 Homemade Seasoning Salt

 For what you see here in this post: I used 1 lbs potatoes, pre-soaked for 30 minutes, towel dried & drizzled with 1 tsp evoo and 1 tbsp seasoning salt, cooked for 25 minutes (shaking halfway through).
 Cooked in my 5-quart air fryer.Print

 - 1 lb potatoes or sweet potatoes, cut into wedges

 - 1 – 2 tsp oil of your choice

 - 1 tbsp seasoning salt (see blog post for homemade)

 - Pre-soak cut french fries in cold water for a minimum of 30 minutes.
-Drain fries, and pat dry.
+Drain water from the fries and pat them dry.

 - Preheat air fryer to 370 (approximately 5 minutes).